 The idea of matching consumer demand with relevant services, which started back in 2009 with a taxi-booking app called Uber is creating a ripple-effect now.
 The trend of creating an Uber for X is taking (almost) every industry by storm, and logistics is not behind.

 Around half of the world’s urban population lives on unnamed or unmarked streets and houses, most of which is from developing or underdeveloped countries. -estimates World Bank.

-On-demand ride sharing, wherein apps and digital services are used to organize a taxi or vehicle sharing is marking the growth of connected mobility sector.
+On-demand ride-sharing, wherein apps and digital services are used to organize a taxi or vehicle sharing is marking the growth of the connected mobility sector.
 By 2020, around 685 million people are predicted to use ridesharing services, worldwide (Statista).

 The global on-demand transportation market is expected to reach $290.3 billion by 2025. -Grand View Research, Inc.

-Thanks to proliferation of mobile device and applications, there has been rising adoption of on-demand transportation, globally.
+Thanks to the proliferation of mobile devices and applications, there has been rising adoption of on-demand transportation, globally.
 Services such as e-hailing, car sharing, car rental, station-based mobility are offering a productive space for the transport industry to thrive.

 Hundreds of technologies debut every year to transform the conventional way doing things.
 While some of them run down, there are some that hold the potential to cause disruption and become a trend.